Gift Icon

 3-speed automatic

 The first set of style changes for the second generation came from 1969 to 1972, with 1970 being a very distinct model year for the Chevrolet Chevelle.
-In 1970, sheet metal revisions gave the design a more indicative “coke bottle” look with the interior to boot.
+In 1970, sheet metal revisions gave the design a more indicative “coke bottle” look with the interior.
 Another set of design changes came to the second generation in 1971 – retaining the body style of the 1970 model but reconfiguring the front and rear ends.
 Minor adjustments were made to the 1972 models.
-Still, they had a wide enough appeal that it was considered America’s second-best-selling car.
+Still, they had a broad enough appeal that it was considered America’s second-best-selling car.

 Specs for the second generation of Chevelles: